 MOD AFCP/19/37#12179

-28 3.1 Members shall ensure that administrations*cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 Member States shall ensure that Operating Agencies cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.

 Reasons: Empowers Member States to ensure availability and satisfactory quality of international networks.